Jacoby6000/doomer/README.md

 # What?
 Doomer is a bot that just tries to fit in.

+Doomer may be the pinnacle of human-ai communication, but his code base is not the pinnacle of software design.
+This was thrown together for fun.
+Here be dragons.

 # Set up
 * Copy `.env.template` to `.env`
 * Fill in your keys in the new `.env` file.